DennisOnder/tempest/README.md

 ### Testing

-> The server has to be running before the tests can be ran
+> The server has to be running before the tests can be ran.

 ---